 What support do mentors receive?

-You’ll have an initial chat with the Project Co-ordinator, who will explain the project and how it works.
-Then you’ll receive training in areas such as mentoring skills, mental health awareness and the care system, which will equip you with the confidence and knowledge you need before you are matched with The young woman you’ll be mentoring.
+You’ll have an initial chat with Rachel, the Project Co-ordinator, who will explain how the project works.
+Then you’ll receive training in areas such as mentoring skills and the care system, which will equip you with the confidence and knowledge you need before you are matched with your mentee.

 How do I get matched?